colyseus/docs/docs/server/room.md

 });

-// Our custom game state, an ArraySchema of type Player only at the moment exports.State = class State extends Schema {
+// Our custom game state, an ArraySchema of type Player only at the moment exports.State = class State extends schema.Schema {
     constructor() {
         super();
         this.players = new schema.MapSchema();